niklaslorenz/code-assist.nvim/README.md

 ## BUGS

+- Closing a window buffer externally will result in an invalid window state
 - When renaming a convesation, last_conversation is not updated resulting in a new conversation being created when opened again after restart
 - Chat window title is not updated when the active conversation is renamed